What is a BioHip?

 Stromal Vascular Fraction (SVF)

 This technology is used to extract stem cells from autologous fat tissue, rather than blood or bone marrow.
-Removing stem cells through this method results in a much higher yield of the cells, which produces the best possible outcome from your procedure.
+Removing stem and stromal progenitor cells through this method results in a much higher yield of the cells, which produces the best possible outcome from your procedure.
 The autologous fat is removed from the body via a minimally-invasive liposuction procedure under local anesthesia.
-The stem cells are then taken from the tissue and injected into the knee joint.
+The cells are then taken from the tissue and injected into the hip joint.

 Platelet Rich Plasma (PRP)